sjgv/C-and-C-plus-plus/README.txt

+University of Utah students, if you are seeing this code as a solution for a class you are cheating.

 /*Written by Salvador Gutierrez and Sara Chadwick 2018*/ This is an application written in C/C++ to process changes in the inventory kept in different Warehouses.
 It keeps track of:
 [+] Underfilled orders (products that got more requests than could be filled)